Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Experiments And Results

-We conducted the trajectory prediction task with respect to stochastic conditions, which generate 20 potential paths to evaluate with the best one of total samples.
-As shown in Tables~\ref{table: Stochastic} and \ref{table: NBA}, Hyper-STTN is compared with several baselines and three ablation models on the ETH-UCY dataset, NBA dataset and SDD dataset.
-Hyper-STTN demonstrates the best performance among current SOTA frameworks, both in ETH-UCY, NBA, and SDD configurations.
-For instance, in the ETH-UCY dataset, Hyper-STTN not only enhances the $12.5\%$ ADE$_{20}$ and $3.2\%$ FDE$_{20}$ from EqMotion's \cite{xu2023eqmotion} 0.40/0.61 to 0.35/0.59 on ETH dataset, but also improves the average $14.7\%/ 6.5\%/ 3.4\%/ 10.6\%$ ADE$_{20}$ and $22.9\% / 14.7\% / 7.6\% / 10.1\%$ FDE$_{20}$ performance from Groupnet's \cite{xu2022groupnet} on NBA dataset.
+We conducted the trajectory prediction task with respect to stochastic conditions, performing Hyper-STTN's SOTA quantitative results in ETH-UCY and NBA datasets, as shown in Table~\ref{table: Stochastic} and Table~\ref{table: NBA}.
+Notably, due to the datasets’ size and the rapid advancement of expressive models, the performance on the ETH-UCY datasets has plateaued in recent years that is approaching the inherent errors of machine learning approaches on such datasets.
+However, Hyper-STTN still exhibits comparable performance against existing advanced models both on ADE$_{20}$ and FDE$_{20}$ metrics.
+For instance, in the ETH-UCY dataset, Hyper-STTN not only enhances the $12.5\%$ ADE$_{20}$ and $1.7\%$ FDE$_{20}$ from EqMotion's \cite{xu2023eqmotion} 0.40/0.58 to 0.35/0.57 on ETH dataset, but also improves the average $14.7\%/ 6.5\%/ 3.4\%/ 10.6\%$ ADE$_{20}$ and $22.9\% / 14.7\% / 7.6\% / 10.1\%$ FDE$_{20}$ performance from Groupnet's \cite{xu2022groupnet} on NBA dataset.
 Highlighting the effectiveness of Hyper-STTN in crowd latent interaction inference and trajectory forecasting.

-The insights of deep learning-inspired trajectory prediction framework have motivated the research paradigm that implicitly capture latent social interaction among spatial and temporal dimensions to estimate pedestrian potential movements.
-Whereas, the deployments of LSTM \cite{alahi2016social}, Attention \cite{vemula2018social}, to transformer \cite{yu2020spatio} have increased the average performance of pedestrians' trajectory predictors with respect to the more accurate high-level feature inference on advanced framework.
-Thus, the transformer-based backbones are leveraged by Hyper-STTN to address fundamental social interactions and temporal dependencies among crowded movements.
-More specifically, the ablation model STTN, which is solely driven by a transformer like STAR.
-From our experiments, we observed that the aforementioned enrichment is a result of the introduction of masked attention and cross-modal attention mechanisms.
-These mechanisms not only mitigate the influence of agents flicker when compared to vanilla self-attention in the fixed pre-defined transformer data scale formulation but also enhance the adaptability for spatial-temporal fusion.

-However, despite transformer demonstrates the amazing effectiveness on pair-wise interaction abstraction, the overlook of group-wise interaction limits the further performance enhancements, particularly in dense scenarios individual motion is more sensitive for the movements of crowded groups.
-Such as GroupNet \cite{xu2022groupnet} ($0.26/0.49$) is better than STAR \cite{yu2020spatio} ($0.31/0.62$) on UNIV dataset that owns more dense crowded scenarios.
-Therefore, herein we leverage hypergraph construction on group-wise interaction inference and transformer on pair-wise feature understanding to address crowded movement strategies.
-Apart from that, the ablation model HGNN exhibits a similar performance with GroupNet on several datasets.